maciej-bendkowski/buffon-machines/README.md

 compiled using the provided combinators.

-General, non-uniform discrete variable generation, in the spirit of Knuth and Yao [3], is also available.
+General, non-uniform discrete variable generation, in the spirit of Knuth and Yao [3], is also available, cf. [4].
 However, it should be noted that the current implementation does not achieve optimal average bit consumption, except for a limited number of special cases.